Assassination of Archduke Franz Ferdinand: Bombing

 The motorcade passed the first assassin, Mehmedbašić.
 Danilo Ilić had placed him in front of the garden of the Mostar Café and armed him with a bomb.
 Mehmedbašić failed to act.
 Ilić had placed Vaso Čubrilović next to Mehmedbašić, arming him with a pistol and a bomb.
 He too failed to act.
 Further along the route, Ilić had placed Nedeljko Čabrinović on the opposite side of the street near the Miljacka river, arming him with a bomb.

 At 10:10 am, Franz Ferdinand's car approached and Čabrinović threw his bomb.
 The bomb bounced off the folded back convertible cover into the street.
 The bomb's timed detonator caused it to explode under the next car, putting that car out of action, leaving a 1 ft, 6.5 in crater, and wounding 16–20 people.

 Čabrinović swallowed his cyanide pill and jumped into the Miljacka river. Čabrinović survived the suicide attempt, as the old cyanide only induced vomiting, and the Miljacka was only 13 cm deep due to the hot, dry summer.
 Police dragged Čabrinović out of the river, and he was severely beaten by the crowd before being taken into custody.

-The procession sped away towards the Town Hall leaving the disabled car behind.
+The procession sped away toward the Town Hall, leaving the disabled car behind.
 Cvjetko Popović, Gavrilo Princip, and Trifun Grabež failed to act as the motorcade passed them at high speed.